Elko New Market's request to increase water use for bottling plant gets DNR's OK

 "I'm not surprised, but I'm disappointed," Carlson said.
 "It's just not good on so many levels."

-Both Carlson and homeowner Janelle Kuznia said they have concerns about the new "Water Quality Response Plan," which states the city is required to investigate water quality complaints only if they're from a property within 2½ miles of a city well or if the DNR refers a complaint to the city.
-The two said they live outside that radius and they worry it could exclude certain private well owners from having the issues fixed.
+Both Carlson and homeowner Janelle Kuznia said they have concerns about the new "Water Quality Response Plan," which says the city is required to investigate water quality complaints only if they're from a property within 2½ miles of a city well or if the DNR refers a complaint to it.
+The two said they live outside that radius and they worry it could exclude certain private well owners from having issues fixed.

-Earlier this month, one homeowner reported that her water was coming out gray and thick with sediment during the test in December.
+Earlier this month, one homeowner reported that her water came out gray and thick with sediment during the test in December.
 Another resident reported yellow water from stirred-up rust, and several said they had to replace filters clogged with dark slime.

-Jodi Lucast, one of the residents who said the tests stirred up manganese in her well, said Wednesday she remains "concerned that we are poisoning ourselves" following the city's tests.
+Jodi Lucast, one of the residents who said the tests stirred up manganese in her well, said Wednesday she remains "concerned that we are poisoning ourselves."

 "I am very concerned.
 We have three households on my well; one had an infant living there," she said.